 Room Renewal Scam

 Even if the booking site still shows the lower rate, you’ll be charged the “walk-in” rate.
 To get the same rate as before, you’ll be asked to pack up, go somewhere, book the room online again, then check in again.
-Arguing the absurdity of the idea usually ends up in a face-saving situation that won’t work out in your favor.
+Arguing the absurdity of the idea usually ends up in a face-saving situation with management that won’t work out in your favor.

 Maybe the most dangerous of the scams in Bali is the practice of swapping arak for other alcohols in drinks to increase profit margins.

 Methanol poisoning from drinking arak is responsible for the deaths of tourists—and many locals—per year, mainly in the Gili Islands and Bali.
-As little as 10 milliliters can cause blindness; slightly more causes organ damage and kidney failure.
+As little as 10 milliliters can cause blindness; slightly more causes organ damage, kidney failure, and death.

 Although you can avoid cocktails such as the popular “arak attack” easily enough, sometimes arak is substituted for vodka in mixed drinks; it’s a lot cheaper.
-Free... "welcome" drinks often have arak as an ingredient.
+Free "welcome" drinks often have arak as an ingredient.
 Ask the hotel before you drink one.